elix/rfcs/proposals/0000-tab-components.md

   other looks are possible.
 * Tabs may also be used in a main window to downplay less-commonly used aspects of a UI.
-* Tabs are also an extremely navigation model.
+* Tabs are also an extremely common navigation model.
 Many mobile applications present a navigation toolbar that behave like tabs, presenting 3–5 buttons that correspond to the app's main areas.
 In navigation use cases, the tab buttons typically have a toolbar button style rather than a classic tabbed appearance.

 The `Tabs` and `LabeledTabs` components assume a standard tabbed UI design in which clicking a tab immediately makes the corresponding tab panel visible.
 To